Digital program booklet

 Berlin 1743

 Ha-katan Mausche mi-Dessau - little Moses from Dessau - enters the city through the Halle Gate.
-There is nothing to indicate that the shy, diminutive Talmud student will one day become the famous Enlightenment philosopher Moses Mendelssohn.
-His "Return to the unknown" in Berlin marked the beginning of a development for Germany, and indeed for Europe, that is still ongoing today - on the one hand, in the sense of the emancipation of so-called minorities, by no means only Jewish minorities.
-On the other hand, as a claim of individuals to no longer let their own lives and thoughts be determined by religious or social prejudices.
+There is nothing to suggest that the shy, short Talmud student will one day become the famous Enlightenment philosopher Moses Mendelssohn.
+His "homecoming to the foreign" of Berlin marks the beginning of a development for Germany, indeed for Europe, which is still ongoing today - on the one hand in terms of the emancipation of so-called minorities, and by no means just Jewish ones.
+On the other hand, as a claim by individuals to themselves to no longer allow their own lives and thoughts to be determined by religious or social prejudices.

 Berlin 1829

-Felix Mendelssohn Bartholdy, a grandson of Moses who converted to Protestantism, performs the Singspiel "Heimkehr aus der Fremde".
+Felix Mendelssohn Bartholdy, a convert to Protestantism and a grandson of Moses, performs the singspiel "Heimkehr aus der Fremde".
 A cheerful, light piece, composed without too many ulterior motives for his parents' silver wedding anniversary.
-Nevertheless, the title seems like a metaphor for the optimism of its time: Germany is opening up to the Jewish minority.
-Never before did the path to the centre of society seem so free.
-One wants to and can leave being a foreigner behind!
+Nevertheless, the title seems like a metaphor for the optimism of the time: Germany is opening up.
+Never before had the path to the center of society seemed so free.
+People can and want to leave their foreignness behind!

-The siblings Francesco and Eleonora von Mendelssohn, both successful artists and direct descendants of Moses Mendelssohn, leave Germany forever.
-Although they are no longer Jews, even in the third generation, their homeland has become a foreign country for them, especially intellectually: Philosophical enlightenment and social openness, for which their ancestor Moses Mendelssohn had so successfully campaigned, have failed in an incomprehensible way.
+The siblings Francesco and Eleonora von Mendelssohn, both successful artists and direct descendants of Moses Mendelssohn, leave Germany for good.
+Although they were no longer Jewish, even in the third generation, their homeland had become a foreign country to them, especially spiritually: philosophical enlightenment and social openness, for which their ancestor Moses Mendelssohn had so successfully campaigned, have failed in an incomprehensible way.

-Could such a reversal of liberal development happen again today, after almost another hundred years?
+Could such a reversal of liberal development happen again today, almost a hundred years later?

-The idea for the evening comes from Felix Mendelssohn Bartholdy with his overture to the Singspiel "Heimkehr aus die Fremde".
+The evening is inspired by Felix Mendelssohn Bartholdy with his overture to the singspiel "Heimkehr aus die Fremde".
 It is also Mendelssohn Bartholdy who sets a counterpoint with his songs on poems by Heinrich Heine.
-Aribert Reimann has added preludes and postludes to the songs with arrangements for voice and string quartet and, by name, with disturbing commentaries for the string quartet.
+With arrangements for voice and string quartet and, in particular, with disturbing commentaries for the string quartet, Aribert Reimann has added preludes and postludes to the songs.

-A Jewish composer, who emigrated in time before the Nazis seized her, experienced her return to Europe painfully.
-Ursula Mamlok's "Elegy" (1987) tells of this in reproach-free silence.
-It was only in 2006 that she returned to Berlin after almost 70 years in the USA.
+A Jewish composer, who emigrated in time to escape the Nazis, experienced a painful return to Europe.
+Ursula Mamlok's "Elegy" (1987) testifies to this in reproachless silence.
+It was not until 2006 that she returned to Berlin after almost 70 years in the USA.

-In 1957, the US composer George Walker - with almost the same life span as Ursula Mamlok - composed music as a late descendant of enslaved Africans that transforms the loss of their genuine origins and the tiring struggle for equal rights into a new, self-confident sound.
-His "Concerto for Trombone and Orchestra", inspired by both Western classical music and jazz, is considered one of the first to focus on the expressive possibilities of the modern trombone from the second half of the 20th century.
+In 1957, the American composer George Walker - with almost the same lifespan as Ursula Mamlok - composed music as a late descendant of enslaved Africans that transformed the loss of their genuine origins and the tiring struggle for equal rights into a new, self-confident sound.
+His "Concerto for Trombone and Orchestra", inspired by Western classical music and jazz, is considered one of the first to focus on the expressive possibilities of the modern trombone in the second half of the 20th century.

-The search for traces of origin and home is different again for the composer Dai Fujikura, who was born in Japan and has lived in Great Britain since the age of 15.
-He feels neither really at home here nor there, nor really foreign.
-And yet everything interlocks.
-His orchestral work "Entwine" (2021), written under the impression of the social deprivations of the pandemic, passes the musical material from one instrument to another - as if from one hand to the other.
+The search for traces of his origins and homeland is yet another matter for composer Dai Fujikura, who was born in Japan and has lived in the UK since the age of 15.
+Neither here nor there does he feel truly at home or truly foreign.
+And yet everything intertwines.
+His orchestral work "Entwine" (2021), written under the influence of the social hardships of the pandemic, passes the musical material from one instrument to another - as if from one hand to another.

-The Colombian-born dancer Gustavo Llano left his home country at the end of the 1990s because of the ongoing violence there.
-"Return to the unknown" - that is the connection of the musical works with his life story, a search for traces of his former self.
+Born in Colombia, dancer Gustavo Llano left his home country in the late 1990s due to the ongoing violence there.
+"Heimkehr in die Fremde" is the connection between the musical works and his life story, a search for traces of his former self.

-The work of the British composer and electroacoustic musician Richard Scott has always moved in the border areas of various musical genres from jazz and free improvisation to new music.
-The interaction with a large symphonic orchestra as well as with chamber ensemble, dance and voice therefore follows his artistic concern to bring about unexpected encounters between different musical worlds and artistic disciplines.
+The work of the British composer and electro-acoustic musician Richard Scott has always moved along the edges of various musical genres, from jazz and free improvisation to new music.
+The interaction with a large symphonic orchestra as well as with chamber ensemble, dance and voice therefore follows his artistic intent of bringing about unexpected encounters between different musical worlds and artistic disciplines.

 © tauchgold and Steffen Georgi